 The blink rate can point to some tear anomalies.
 The oily lipid layer can be graded by interferometry, the aqueous layer by tear meniscus height and the mucin layer by the non-invasive tear break up time.
 Even chronic cases may require topical corticosteroids, tetracyclines, and cyclosporine A as anti-inflammatory therapy.
 A band of superior lid frictional damage stained by lissamine green sometimes can be evidence of lid wiper epitheliopathy a hallmark of dry eye.

 Natural treatments include:

 Omega 3 supplements containing retinols can improve skin by shrinking the oil-producing glands without diminishing the oil-producing meibomian glands of the eyelids required to stop evaporation.
 Warm and cold compresses and humidifiers can be considered -the tear film has a direct influence on focusing and aberrations.

 Dry eye and Blephasteam

 Blephasteam melts via comfortable, effective and safe moist heat technology the commonly blocked meibomian glands, which cannot be safely achieved with conventional heat packs.

-However omega 3 supplements if exceeds 1200mg/day,blinking exercises are becoming increasingly important.
-Humidifiers can be very helpful as can eyelid massage but need to minimise pressure on the globe hence merit of blephasteam
+However, omega 3 supplements greater than 1200mg/day and blinking exercises are becoming increasingly important.
+Humidifiers can be beneficial, as can eyelid massage but need to minimise pressure on the globe; hence the merit of blephasteam.

 After 10 minutes of treatment where vision is not adversely effected, the blocked essential evaporation reducing lipid oils are naturally released through normal blinking.
 Blephasteam heats your eyelids to 40°C, which has been demonstrated to be sufficient to melt the obstructing meibum with no risk to your eyes and eyelids.